josh-padnick/JoshPadnick.com/content/post/13-the-fundamental-entrepreneurship-challenge/index.md

 date: 2011-06-28T00:00:00-07:00
 draft: false
 categories:
-- Entrepreneurship
+- entrepreneurship
-- Zen
+- zen
-- General
+- general

 ---
 > __**Thrashing** n.
 To expend a disproportionately high amount of energy relative to the quality of output you receive__